oramirezperera/python_mysql_flask/README.md

 The home file will be the son, in the son we use {% extends 'base.html' %} {% block content %} {% endblock %}, with this syntax we are using the references from the parent file.

+### Import data from database

+Using the syntax {% for usuario in usuarios %} this will start a Python for loop in our HTML file, to end this script you will need to write {% endfor %}.
+In cursor you can pass the argument dictionary = True, with this they are sorted by the name because the return will not be a tuple instead will be a dictionary.
+With the dictionary=True, you can now use the for loop with usuario.username, to iterate over the usernames and print them.
+You can use syntax [\'\username'] too.

+### Insert data to the database

+It's important the name that you declare in the HTML input, because that's the name you will use in Python.